 What kind of work you do

 Whether you are an independent artist, part of a business, or both, charging for your services is important.
-You need to decide whether you want to be paid upfront or at the end of the job.
+It would be best if you decided whether you want to be paid upfront or at the end of the job.
 In either case, you should take into account the following:

 • Payment terms